granvalenti76/granvalenti76.github.io/_posts/2025-05-12-linux-creativity.markdown

 Over time, it’s easy to fall into a rigid system based on competition, branding, and psychological alignment to the “industry mindset”—something not everyone wants or even needs to cultivate.

 Luckily, we’re not all the same.
 Personally, I’ve always seen myself as an outsider—and I’m proud of it.
-I’ve done many jobs, learned mostly as an autodidact (with a few early courses), and that flexibility has shaped how I work.
+I’ve done many jobs, learned mostly as self taught (with a few early courses), and that flexibility has shaped how I work.
 The world of content creation is big enough to include those of us who don’t feel “inside the loop.”
 If you’re good, persistent, and strategic, you *can* find your own way.

 So, doing 3D art on Linux?
 Not only possible—it's genuinely advantageous.
 Yet the idea still gets strange looks.